Anthony Mundine: Mundine vs. Danny Green

 Mundine's biggest Australian rivalry is with Perth-based Danny Green.
 In 2001, Mundine called Danny Green "a bum" in response to Green using Mundine's name to garner media attention, and stated that Danny would be a "no hoper" against him.
 Green waged a consistent media war with Mundine, using the media to build up his own name, and interest in a potential fight with Mundine.

-The two boxers finally, after much anticipation, fought on 17 May 2006, at Aussie Stadium, Sydney.
+The two boxers finally, after much anticipation, fought on 17 May 2006, at Sydney Football Stadium, Sydney.
 The bout was one of the most anticipated in Australian boxing history, and was thought to eclipse the attendance record of 37,000 when Jeff Fenech fought Azumah Nelson in their rematch in 1992.
 The fight was broadcast on Main Event helmed by Michael Schiavello.
 It was the biggest Pay Per View event in Australian television history.
 Green became the slight favourite about 2 hours before the bout.
 Green had little answer to Mundine's speed and jab, giving Mundine the upper hand.
 Mundine won a twelve-round unanimous decision by the following scores: Judge Michael Lee 116–113, Judge Pinij Prayadsub 118–111, Judge Derek Milham 118–112.